People who say that blondes have more fun have clearly never experienced the Irish Setter temperament!

-Coupled with the fact that Irish Setters retain a puppy mentality until they are about five years old, training can be quite the challenge.
+Considering the fact that Irish Setters retain their puppy mentality until they are about five years old, training them can be quite the challenge.

-That being said, early and consistent training is the name of the game.
+That said, early and consistent training is the name of the game.

-Irish Setter’s can have a reputation of being “airheads” but if you are gentle and patient, they will be eager and willing to learn.
+Irish Setters have a reputation for being “airheads,” meaning they don't retain the information you're trying to teach them.
+But, if you are gentle and patient with them, they will be more eager and willing to learn.

 The key is to make training fun.
-This breed can become stubborn if they don’t like what they are learning.
+He can become stubborn if he doesn’t like what he is learning.

 The Irish Setter breed responds best to consistent, firm, and loving training – especially if the end result is a treat, play or praise.

 And once he has learned a command or trick, he'll never forget it!

 For optimal results, train your Irish Setter as a puppy and, of course, don’t just stop after one session.
 Consistency and persistence are key to getting the performance you want out of your Irish Setter.

 For help with training your Irish Setter dog, you should take a look at The Online Dog Trainer by Doggy Dan.
 Doggy Dan is an expert Dog Trainer based in New Zealand.
 His online resource contains Hundreds of Excellent Dog Training Videos that will take you step-by-step through the process of developing a healthy, happy well-behaved dog.